FuelLabs/swayswap/CONTRIBUTING.md

 If you run into any difficulties getting started, you can always ask questions on our [Discord](https://discord.gg/xfpK4Pe).

-## Setting up a development workspace
+## Setting Up a Development Workspace

 See the [introduction](../introduction/index.md) section for instructions on installing and setting up the Sway toolchain.
 (This step is only necessary if contributing to smart contract development with Sway.)